Securing Assets For Education

 How does Securing Assets For Education spend its money?

 Securing Assets For Education directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Securing Assets For Education tax-deductible?